Andre Gurode: Baltimore Ravens

 Gurode reportedly visited the New England Patriots before signing a 1-year, $3 million contract with the Baltimore Ravens on September 4, 2011.
 In the 2011 season, he appeared in 13 games and started five.

 Chicago Bears

 On November 27, 2012, the Chicago Bears signed Gurode after losing guards Lance Louis and Chris Spencer to injuries sustained in a game against the Minnesota Vikings on November 25.
 He was waived by the Bears on December 11, 2012.

 Oakland Raiders

 On July 26, 2013, Gurode signed with the Oakland Raiders.
 He played in ten games and started four for the Raiders in the 2013 season.
 At the end of the 2013 NFL season, Gurode became a free agent.

 Coaching career

-Gurode was officially hired by the Houston Roughnecks on September 13, 2022 On January 1, 2024, it was announced the Roughnecks Staff would not be a part of the UFL Merger.
-He was transferred over to the San Antonio Brahmas along with Wade Phillips.
+Gurode was hired by the Houston Roughnecks on September 13, 2022 On January 1, 2024, it was announced the Roughnecks Staff would not be a part of the UFL Merger.
+He was transferred to the San Antonio Brahmas along with Wade Phillips.